Open-Smartwatch/open-smartwatch.github.io/docs/resources/3d-files-light-edition.md

 ## Important Assembly Notes

-⚠️⚠️⚠️⚠️ When assembling any watch case, please make sure to
+!!! warning "When assembling any watch case, please make sure to..."
     - insulate the flex cable, to avoid shorts when pressing down on the display (best: kapton tape on the entire back of the LCD)
     - the current case designs don't have sufficient room to assemble/disassemble the watch more than a few times. **there will be a fix for the cases soon**, until then carefully carve out the case until the display fits with not walls pressing against the flex cable.
 See [3d-files/issues/13](https://github.com/Open-Smartwatch/3d-files/issues/13).

 <img src="/assets/screenshots/case-issue.png" width="256px" />